Skip to main content

 The first time we hear Alicia speak is at a party at her house following her father’s trial.
 Far from shame or grief, her persona is one of gaiety.
 “The important drinking hasn’t started yet,” she proclaims to her guests.
 But we soon come to see this persona as a mask.
 Alicia will later confide in Devlin that it was learning about her father’s work with the Nazis that drove her to the bottle in the first place.
 This isn’t who she is.

-The first time we see the real Alicia comes when Devlin plays her a recording between her and her father months before his arrest.
-Alicia insists to Devlin that she cares nothing for America, but in the recording the boldness with which she declares to her father that she would never betray this country outs Alicia as a patriot.
+The first time we see the real Alicia comes when Devlin plays her a recording between Alicia and her father months before his arrest.
+Alicia insists to Devlin that she cares nothing for America, but in the recording, the boldness with which she declares to her father that she would never betray this country, and that outs Alicia as a patriot.
 This is who she really is, and it reveals her character not just to the audience but also to Alicia herself.
 Her slovenliness, her indifference, it all masks nobility and virtue.

 The film almost makes a spectacle out of Alicia’s humiliation, bringing us back to the question of representation versus exploitation, but our sympathies lie unquestionably with Alicia through this ordeal.
 When Devlin continually shames her for being thrown into an impossible situation, we see her tears, and more importantly we feel her tears.
 Tania Modleski writes in her book “The Women Who Knew Too Much: Alfred Hitchcock and Feminist Film Theory,”